 Map####.po: Contains all messages found on the corresponding map

 These po-files are text files.
-You can edit them with any text editor or with a special tool like PoEdit.
+You can edit them with any text editor, however we recommend special tools like PoEdit.

 If you use a plain text editor, note that your translations must be in

 msgstr and do not forget the

 \n at the